||his is a book of short stories by Jeffrey Ford. I am giving it a rating of 3 stars,

 is really good, but the curse is so predictable, the ending seems trite and it is ultimately disappointing.

 The Empire of Ice Cream was nominated for the Hugo, Nebula, World Fantasy Award and Theodore Sturgeon

 Memorial award.
 It is good story, but geez, it isn't THAT good.
-It is the story about lad whose sense portray the world
+It is the story about lad whose senses portray the world

-differently than most humans - for example, he will perceive a sound as a color - indeed, the protogatonist becomes a composer and
+differently than perceived by most humans - for example, he will perceive a sound as a color - indeed, the protogatonist becomes a composer and

 and he writes his music using a box of crayons.
 It turns out that tastes and smells will also yield altered perceptions to him,